 In the previous posts of this series I have shown that the so called “rod/slot paradox” may disappear for a well defined collision scenario.
 We have taken the perspectives of observers in different reference frames and applied the Lorentz Transformation [LT] to selected key events.
-So far, we have found different, but consistent descriptions of the pre-programmed rod-slot collision.
-We conclude the analysis of our collision scenario now by performing a transformation from a frame C co-moving with the rod to a frame B co-moving with the slot.
-We will again find a clear prediction of a collision – consistent both to the description of observers in a setup frame A and previous Lorentz Transformations from A to frames B and C and from frame B to C.
+So far, we have found different, but consistent descriptions of the predefined rod-slot collision.
+In this post we conclude the analysis of our collision scenario by performing a transformation from a frame C co-moving with the rod to a frame B co-moving with the slot.
+We will again find a clear prediction of a collision – consistent both with the description of observers in a setup frame A and previous Lorentz Transformations from A to frames B and C and from frame B to C.

 Previous posts: